San Jose DUI Attorney:

 WHAT HAPPENS AT A DMV HEARING

 The DMV hearing determines whether your driver’s license will be suspended.
-The hearing officer will consider: - Did the officer have reasonable cause to believe you were driving under the influence? - Were you lawfully arrested? - Was your blood alcohol concentration 0.08% or higher?
+The hearing officer will consider:

 An attorney can represent you at this hearing and challenge the evidence.
 Common defense strategies include questioning the accuracy of the BAC test results, challenging whether the officer had probable cause for the arrest, and identifying violations of Title 17 testing procedures.